 This evening, you can either stay in one of the warm Gamme cabins or sleep in one of the cold snow rooms at the Snowhotel.

 Every room in Kirkenes Snowhotel is like a small treasure.
 The rooms are equipped with everything needed for a comfortable night in the somewhat extreme conditions.
-The pictures looks like you are sleeping on ice, but that would be to cold and to hard for your back.
+The pictures look like you are sleeping on ice, but that would be too cold and too hard for your back.
 The beds are framed with ice blocks and the beds have comfortable mattresses with thermal insulation on top.
 You sleep inside a sleeping bag graded for -35 degrees celcius.
 However, snow is a very good insulator, so even when it's -35 degrees outside, the Snowhotel remains a stable -4 degrees.

 Upon entering the gates of the Snowhotel, you will receive a welcome drink at the snowbar, made from berries collected from surrounding hills.
 It will then be time to make the ‘coolest’ hotel check-in around!

-Private transfer from Kirkenes to Kakslauttanen (3.4 - 4 hrs).
-Check in to your Glass Igloo where you will be spending the first night of the tour.
+Transfer by shuttle bus door to door from Kirkenes to Ivalo (3.4 - 4 hrs).
+Check in to your Aurora Glass Cabin where you will be spending the next two nights!

-Finnish Glass Igloos provides 'one of a kind' opportunities to admire the Northern Lights and millions of stars of the crystal clear sky in a comfortable room temperature.
-Built from a special thermal glass the temperature inside the Igloo always stays at a normal level.
-It also prevents the glass from not getting white frosted, hence keeping the view clear even when the temperature outside drops to under -30°C. Standard igloos are equipped with a toilet, but no shower.
-There is an upgrade option to a large igloo (KELO).
+Finnish Aurora Glass Cabins provides 'one-of-a kind' opportunities to admire the Northern Lights and millions of stars in the crystal clear sky while enjoying a comfortable room temperature.
+Built with a massive special thermal glass window facing sky wards, the temperature inside the cabin always stays at a normal level.
+It also prevents the glass from not getting white frosted, hence keeping the view clear even when the temperature outside drops to under -30°C.

-After breakfast, move to your log cabin and then get ready for today's husky safari - an unforgettable journey through breathtaking winter scenery.
+After breakfast, get ready for today's husky safari - an unforgettable journey through breathtaking winter scenery.